neo4j-contrib/py2neo/docs/data.rst

     .. describe:: type(relationship)

         Return the type of this relationship.

+    .. attribute:: relationship.graph

+        The remote graph to which *relationship* is bound, if any.

+    .. attribute:: relationship.identity

+        The ID of the remote relationship to which *relationship* is bound, if any.

 Both :class:`.Node` and :class:`.Relationship` extend the :class:`.PropertyDict` class which itself extends Python's built-in dictionary.